jordanful/.com/index.markdown

 I'm a founder, engineer, designer, product, software guy.

-I'm currently building [Kaizen](https://kaizen.app), a product that helps teams build an open and honest through feedback.
+I'm currently building [Kaizen](https://kaizen.app), a product that helps teams build an open and honest culture through feedback.
 Previously, I led product at Rocketmiles, a B2C travel company acquired by Booking.com in 2015.
 I also spent time at Groupon, scaling and leading consumer design teams.

 I like to learn and build and occasionally make modest angel investments.